mivano/github-actions-catalog/readme.md

 - Command: `npm run build`
 - Directory: `_site`

 There is a workflow file which does all this as tailwind needs to be precompiled.
+This will push the site output to GitHub pages branch.
+Configure this inside the settings to be published.
+If you run this from a folder (so like https://mivano.github.io/github-actions-catalog/), then make sure to set the `baseurl` property in the `_config.yml` file to `/github-actions-catalog`. if you run this from a domain, then you can leave this empty.

 ---